oddballteam/hiring-challenges/system-architect/whatever.gov/README.md

 # Whatever.gov

 Welcome to the hypothetical government service called whatever.gov!
-In this excercise, you are consulting with our team on how to improve our website and solve a few problems that we are having.
+In this exercise, you are consulting with our team on how to improve our website and solve a few problems that we are having.

 Please read this overview and get a general understanding of the product and architecture prior to the interview.
 This document gives you a skeleton overview of the system, but does not delve into the fine details.